 Pick a Pass

-Depending on where you’re staying and what you want to do decide if it will make more sense to get a Suica Pass (taking Tokyo Metro and Toei Subway) cards or a Passmo (JR East) Pass.
-My hotel was closest to the Minami-Senju Station on the Hibiya Line, so I got the Suica Pass because I mostly traveled on Tokyo Metro and Toei lines.
+Depending on where you’re staying and what you want to decide if it will make more sense to get a Suica Pass (taking Tokyo Metro and Toei Subway) cards or a Passmo (JR East) Pass.
+My hotel was closest to the Minami-Senju Station on the Hibiya Line, so I got the Suica Pass because I mostly travelled on Tokyo Metro and Toei lines.

 Treat Your Suica or Passmo Card Like Cash

 It basically is cash.
 Don’t lose it, and make sure to have some Yen on hand in case you need to buy an individual ticket on another line, or you need to top up your card because reloading stations only take cash.
+As a bonus, you can use your pass for thing other than public transit, like it can be accepted as payment for taxis, and at some stores, restaurants, and vending machines.

 Learn The Lines and Station Information